Thwar/NIEM-XSD-to-Excel-Converter/README.md

 Version v2.0 by Thomas Rosales

+#####Instructions:
+- Run exe
+- Press "Select NIEM XSD" button and choose NIEM schema file
+- Press "Convert To Excel" button.
+- Wait for operation to finish (should be quick)
+- Output file should appear in same directory as exe tool.
+- The tool outfile will be named "BasicTable.xlsx".

-Latest changes:
+#####Latest changes:

--Embeded dll for portability
+- Embeded dll for portability

--Faster processing.
+- Faster processing.
 No longer requires Excel.

--Better error catching.
+- Better error catching.

 Build using Windows Forms in C#.
 This tool is used to generate Excel Spreadsheets from NIEM (XSD) schemas.
 Compactible with extension, exchange, subset and codelist schemas.

 It currently organized the schema contents into excel columns :

-Class Name (Extension Class)
+- Class Name (Extension Class)

-Element Name
+- Element Name

-Element Type
+- Element Type

-Documentation
+- Documentation
+- Source